+· · · · · · · · · · · · · · · · · · ·

+he Registrant \boxtimes

+Party other than the Registrant

-Check the appropriate box:
+appropriate box:

-- o Preliminary Proxy Statement

-- o Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- x Definitive Proxy Statement
+Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement

-- o Definitive Additional Materials
+Definitive Additional Materials

-- o Soliciting Material Under Rule 14a-12
+Soliciting Material Under Rule 14a-12

-(Name of Registrant as Specified in Its Charter)
+Nathan's Famous, Inc. (Name of Registrant as Specified in Its Charter)

 (Name of Persons(s) Filing Proxy Statement, if Other Than the Registrant)

-Payment of Filing Fee (Check the appropriate box):
+of Filing Fee (Check the appropriate box):

-- x No fee required. - o Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - o Fee paid previously with preliminary materials: - o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the form or schedule and the date of its filing. - (1) Amount previously paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:
+No fee required.

+Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

+(1) Title of each class of securities to which transaction applies:

+(2) Aggregate number of securities to which transaction applies:

+(3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

+(4) Proposed maximum aggregate value of transaction:

+(5) Total fee paid:

+Fee paid previously with preliminary materials:

+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.

+(1) Amount previously paid:

+(2) Form, Schedule or Registration Statement No.:

+(3) Filing Party:

+(4) Date Filed: